The Commune: Paris in Flames

 Once disarmed they were taken to a wall inside the cemetery and shot.

 The last barricade to fall on that fateful day was the on the Rue Ramponeau.
 The last Communard leader to be killed had been Eugene Varlin who had fought onto the end, captured and beaten he was taken to a nearby garden, and shot - the Paris Commune had ceased to exist.

 Following the end of the fighting in the Pere Lachaise Cemetery, Louise Michel went into hiding but she gave herself up a few days later when the Authorities threatened to hang her mother if she did not do so.

 At her trial she demanded the death sentence but was instead deported to the Penal Colony of New Caledonia.

 Le Semaine Sanglante had cost the Government forces 83 Officers and 794 men killed with some 6,000 wounded.

 There is no precise figure for the number of Communards who died in the fighting but there were at least 6,600 recorded burials in the immediate aftermath and the likelihood is the figure was much higher.
 The executions that took place over the following days also took the lives of another 17,000.
 Those captured fortunate enough to avoid the bayonet and firing squad were tried for treason and some 40,000 were imprisoned, deported or hanged.

 The first great experiment in Working Class Government had ended in the most appalling bloodshed as Frenchman had killed Frenchman while their Prussian conquerors looked on with a disdainful astonishment.

-Writing at the time Karl Marx declared the Communards to have stormed Heaven.
-They had in reality engendered Hell.
+Writing at the time Karl Marx declared the Communards to have stormed Heaven; but they had merely descended into Hell.